SN 2020bio: A Double-peaked, H-poor Type IIb Supernova with Evidence of Circumstellar Interaction: Discovery and Data Description

-LCO photometric follow-up commenced less than a day after discovery. \textit{UBgVri}-band images were obtained by the Sinistro and Spectral cameras mounted on LCO 1.0m and 2.0m telescopes, respectively, located at McDonald Observatory, Teide Observatory, and Haleakala Observatory.
-Data were reduced using \texttt{lcogtsnpipe} \citep{Valenti2016} which extracts point-spread function magnitudes after calculating zero-points and color terms \citep{Stetson1987}. \textit{UBV}-band photometry was calibrated to Vega magnitudes using Landolt standard fields \citep{Landolt1992} while \textit{gri}-band photometry was calibrated to AB magnitudes \citep{Smith2002} using Sloan Digital Sky Survey (SDSS) catalogs.
+LCO photometric follow-up commenced less than a day after discovery. \textit{UBgVri}-band images were obtained by the Sinistro and Spectral cameras mounted on LCO 1.0 and 2.0 m telescopes, respectively, located at McDonald Observatory, Teide Observatory, and Haleakala Observatory.
+Data were reduced using \texttt{lcogtsnpipe} \citep{Valenti2016} which extracts point-spread function magnitudes after calculating zero points and color terms \citep{Stetson1987}. \textit{UBV}-band photometry was calibrated to Vega magnitudes using Landolt standard fields \citep{Landolt1992}, while \textit{gri}-band photometry was calibrated to AB magnitudes \citep{Smith2002} using Sloan Digital Sky Survey (SDSS) catalogs.
 As SN\,2020bio exploded coincident with its host galaxy, to remove host galaxy light we performed template subtraction using the HOTPANTS \citep{Becker2015} algorithm and template images obtained after the SN had faded.
 Unfiltered images were obtained with the Itagaki Astronomical Observatory (Okayama and Kochi, Japan) 0.35 m telescopes + KAF-1001E (CCD).
-Using our custom software, the photometry was extracted after host subtraction and calibrated to the V-band magnitudes of ~45 field stars from the Fourth US Naval Observatory CCD Astrograph Catalog \citep{Zacharias2013}.
+Using our custom software, the photometry was extracted after host subtraction and calibrated to the \textit{V}-band magnitudes of 45 field stars from the Fourth US Naval Observatory CCD Astrograph Catalog \citep{Zacharias2013}.

+We also obtained ATLAS \citep{Tonry2018,Smith2020} forced photometry from the forced photometry server \citep{Shingles2021}.
+Images obtained on the same night were averaged for higher signal-to-noise ratios.
+Magnitudes in the \textit{c} and \textit{o} bands were calibrated to AB magnitudes.

 UV and optical photometry were obtained with the Ultraviolet and Optical Telescope \citep[UVOT;][]{Roming2005} on the Neil Gehrels Swift observatory \citep{Gehrels2004}.
-Swift data were reduced using a custom adaptation of the Swift Optical/Ultraviolet Supernova Archive \citep{Brown2014} pipeline with the most recent calibration files and the zeropoints of \citet{Breeveld2011}.
+Swift data were reduced using a custom adaptation of the Swift Optical/Ultraviolet Supernova Archive \citep{Brown2014} pipeline with the most recent calibration files and the zero points of \citet{Breeveld2011}.
 Images from the final epoch, obtained after the SN had sufficiently faded, were used as templates to subtract the host galaxy light.
 All Swift photometry is calibrated to Vega magnitudes.
-The entire UV and optical data sets from LCO, Itagaki, and Swift UVOT are given in Table \ref{tab:phot}.
+The entire UV and optical data sets from LCO, Itagaki, and Swift UVOT are given in Table \ref{tab:phot} and shown in Figure \ref{fig:fulllc}.